-Power Supply Address Switch (SW2)
+Power Supply Address Switch

-The SW2 rotary address switch has positions 0 through 9 and A through F. The switch is used to set the electronic address of the power supply if it is part of a network.
+The rotary address switch is located on the main board right next to the DIP switch and has 0 through 9 and A through F as locations.
+The switch is used to identify the electronic address of the power supply if it is set up in a network.
 When Remote Configuration (REM CFG) is Enabled or ON on the control board, the address must be set from the front panel.

-When Remote Configuration (REM CFG) is disabled or OFF on the control board, the address must be set on the board.
+When Remote Configuration (REM CFG) is disabled or OFF on the control board, the address must be set properly on the board.